-In the centre of the Bhutan and four hours by drive from Wangdue Phodrang, Trongsa offers a welcome rest to travelers.
+In the centre of Bhutan and four hours by drive from Wangdue Phodrang, Trongsa offers a welcome rest to travellers.
 The approach to the town involves a trip around Trongsa valley.
-A vantage point from the opposite side of the valley, still 14 kms from town, provides an exciting view of the Dzong and the town.
+A vantage point from the opposite side of the valley, still 14 km from town, provides an exciting view of the Dzong and the town.

 The secular and religious centre, the Dzong, dominates the horizon, dwarfing the surrounding buildings.